 The event flyers category is not relevant as it is a generic category and since there is a category present specifically for black history month, you have no reason to add the template to an additional category.

 The template also contains ‘school’ as a keyword, which adds to the issue of relevance.
-Customers typing ‘school’ in the search bar will find this template in the searches, which is something they should (rightly) not expect.
+Customers typing ‘school’ in the search bar will find this template in the searches, which is something they will not expect.

 What’s wrong with this template?